Modulating Furnaces Vs. Two-Stage & Single-Stage Furnaces

 Single-Stage Furnace Drawbacks

-Even though you can save a lot of money upfront by purchasing a single-stage furnace, as opposed to the other two types mentioned here, you might face some long-term disadvantages.
-In climates where it can get frigid during the winter, a single-stage furnace may struggle to warm up your home both evenly and efficiently, particularly if your home is two or more stories.
+Even though purchasing a single-stage furnace, as opposed to the other two types mentioned here, can save you a lot of money upfront, you might face some long-term disadvantages.
+In climates where it can get frigid during the winter, a single-stage furnace may struggle to warm up your home evenly and efficiently, particularly if your home is two or more stories.

-Because these furnaces can only run at full-power, they tend to heat up certain areas of your home quickly and then shut off before the rest of your home can achieve the same temperature.
+Because these furnaces can only run at full power, they tend to heat up certain areas of your home quickly and then shut off before the rest of your home can achieve the same temperature.
 This creates hot and cold spots throughout your home.
-Then, to get rid of the cold spots, many homeowners will turn their thermostat up higher so that their furnace will run longer.
+Then, to get rid of the cold spots, many homeowners will turn their thermostats up higher so that their furnace will run longer.
 This results in a higher energy bill.

 Should I Get a Single-Stage Furnace?